 ^{}The totals shown here are actual totals, rounded to the nearest dollar.
-Thus, they may appear inconsistent throughout the document, by an amount no more than \$1.00.
+Thus, they may appear inconsistent throughout the document by an amount of no more than \$1.00.

-The following section describes each work category in further detail, with subcategories for each major work element.
-It provides an objective for each subcategory and the major procedures and tasks that will be carried out.
-It also gives a list of outcomes with a timeline that can be used as a basis for tracking staff work and the budget.
-The timeline will either specify the quarter in which the outcome will be complete, the frequency of the task, or list the outcome to be done on an as needed basis.
-As needed means that at this time we cannot predict exactly when or how frequently we might undertake these tasks.
+The following section provides a detailed description of each work category, including subcategories for each major work element.
+For each subcategory, it outlines specific objectives, key procedures, and tasks to be completed.
+Additionally, a list of expected outcomes is included, along with a timeline that will serve as a basis for tracking staff progress and budget expenditures.
+The timeline will specify either the quarter in which each outcome is expected to be completed, the frequency of the task, or indicate that the task will be completed on an as-needed basis.
+"As needed" means that, at this time, the exact timing or frequency of these tasks cannot be predicted, but they will be undertaken based on evolving circumstances or requirements.